Tareq Ayyoub: Death

-The combat helmet and the bulletproof vest worn by Al Jazeera's Tareq Ayyoub at the moment of his death.
+The combat helmet and the bulletproof vest worn by Al Jazeera's Tareq Ayyoub at the moment of his death on display.

 On the morning of 8 April 2003, Ayyoub, along with his second cameraman, an Iraqi named Zuheir, was covering a pitched battle between the American and Iraqi troops from the roof of Al-Jazeera's Baghdad office.
 At approximately 7:45 a.m., an American A-10 Warthog ground-attack aircraft turned toward Al-Jazeera's office and began to descend upon it.
 Maher Abdullah, the station's Baghdad correspondent, witnessed the A-10's attack run and gave the following description, "The plane was flying so low that those of us downstairs thought it would land - that's how close it was.
 We actually heard the rocket being launched.
 It was a direct hit - the missile actually exploded against our electrical generator, and Tareq died almost at once, Zuheir was injured."